Plugins

 # Create a Principled BSDF material with this texture

-def kiosk_create_texture_material(tile_info):
+def kiosk_create_texture_material(file_info):

 import bpy

-mat = bpy.data.materials.new(name=name)
+mat = bpy.data.materials.new(name=file_info['file_name'])

 mat.use_nodes = True